OpenDreamProject/od-dm-reference/content/reference/contributing.md

   - `[[args.od_unimplemented]]` - If this argument is implemented or not in the OpenDream implementation of BYOND.
 - Vars:
   - `default_value_desc` - This allows us to add extra information about the default value that this variable is set to.
+  - `permitted_values` - This allows us to set what range of values this variable can be.

 ## Available Markdown formatting